 Lymph and detox may sound like a strange subject.

-Yet whilst it is a topic rarely discussed, it is so important for the health of our body.
+Yet whilst it is a topic rarely discussed, it is so important for our body’s health.

-So hopefully I have got your attention and intrigued you a little, so lets dive right in.
+Hopefully, we have got your attention and intrigued you a little, so let’s dive right in.

-Doctors, who work with natural methods feel that primary cause of fatigue, disease and cell degeneration, along with accompanying premature ageing, is due to poor circulation of the lymph fluid to and from cells and tissues.
+Doctors, who work with natural methods, feel that the primary cause of fatigue, disease, and cell degeneration, along with accompanying premature ageing, is due to poor circulation of the lymph fluid to and from cells and tissues.

-Holistic medicine uses a number of effective techniques to accompany a natural detox treatment, which is designed to stimulate lymphatic functions as a means of healing, even with quite serious illnesses these techniques can have profound results.
+Holistic medicine uses several effective techniques to accompany a natural detox treatment designed to stimulate lymphatic functions as a means of healing; even with quite serious illnesses, these techniques can have profound results.

-These practices combined with our 10 day detox plan, really help to improve the purity of lymph liquid, that flows through the lymph vessels.
+Combined with our 10-day detox plan, these practices really help improve the purity of lymph liquid that flows through the lymph vessels.

-This total body cleanse will help you eliminate toxins and chemicals that have built up in the bodies tissues over the years, setting you on the path to good health for now and in the future.
+This total body will help you eliminate toxins and chemicals that have built up in the body’s tissues over the years, setting you on the path to good health for now and in the future.

-There are five main routes in the body that eliminate waste; skin, lungs, kidneys, bowels and lymphatic system.
+Five main routes in the body eliminate waste; skin, lungs, kidneys, bowels, and lymphatic system.

 The importance of the lymphatic system is vital for health.

-- Not only is it the major route of absorption of nutrients from the digestive system into the tissues, which helps to keep the skin healthy, it is also an important carrier of immune cells, which guard the body from damage and illness preventing degenerative disease.
+- not only is it the major route of absorption of nutrients from the digestive system into the tissues, which helps to keep the skin healthy, it is also an important carrier of immune cells, which guard the body against damage and illness preventing degenerative disease

-- It promotes the bodies natural detox process, clearing toxins such as ‘by’ products of fatigue, stress, dead cells, fatty globules, pathogenic bacteria, heavy metals and infectious viruses.
+- it promotes the body’s natural detox process, clearing toxins such as ‘by’ products of fatigue, stress, dead cells, fatty globules, pathogenic bacteria, heavy metals, and infectious viruses

-Here the water or interstitial fluid now filled with toxic waste, is gathered by tiny lymphatic tubules and sent back through lymph vessels, encouraging elimination.
+Here the water or interstitial fluid-filled with toxic waste is gathered by tiny lymphatic tubules and sent back through lymph vessels, encouraging elimination.

-These are highly organized and elaborate systems of ducts and channels which flow all over the body, in fact almost all the tissues are equipped with lymph channels that drain excess fluid and waste and detox the bodies entire systems.
+These are highly organised and elaborate systems of ducts and channels which flow all over the body, in fact, almost all the tissues are equipped with lymph channels that drain excess fluid and waste and detox the body’s entire systems.

 This opalescent liquid carries the wastes and toxic products from the minute channels into larger lymphatic vessels and on through the lymph nodes.

-In order to promote good lymphatic function, muscles need to be moved vigorously and often, this is why exercise such as long walks are good, not only to strengthen the lungs, heart and muscles, but to encourage the steady and effective elimination of wastes from cells and tissues.
+To promote good lymphatic function, muscles need to be moved vigorously, and often, this is why exercise such as long walks is good, not only to strengthen the lungs, heart, and muscles but to encourage the steady and effective elimination of wastes from cells and tissues.